stephaniechatat/CIDM6325/week2/docs/PRD.md

 - Version: 0.1 (Draft)

 ## 2. Overview
-- Summary: One paragraph on what this is and why it matters.

 ### Summary
 Smart Pantry Tracker is a web application that is designed to minimize food waste and streamline meal planning by connecting pantry visibility with recipe intelligence.
 It empowers users to reduce waste by using ingredients before expiration, discover immediate **Cook Now** recipes, and receive **Near Match** suggestions backed by credible substitutions.
 By combining practicality with decision support, it improves usability, reduces waste, and delivers transparent substitution guidance that builds confidence in everyday cooking.